cloudogu/dogu-development-docs/docs/important/troubleshooting_en.md

 #### How are normal nginx routes created for Dogus?

-When a Dogu is installed whose `Dockerfile` exposes a container port via `EXPOSE`, the Cloudogu EcoSystem automatically generates an nginx URL rewrite for this Dogus.
+When a Dogu is installed whose `Dockerfile` opens a container port via `EXPOSE`, the Cloudogu EcoSystem automatically generates an nginx URL rewrite for this Dogus.

 Example of any Dogu `Dockerfile`.
 The file [`dogu.json`](../core/compendium_en.md#type-dogu) plays no role in this example, except that the Dogu name is `my-dogu`: